Shetland: Climate

-The general character of the climate is windy and cloudy with at least 2 mm of rain falling on more than 250 days a year.
-Average yearly precipitation is 1252 mm, with November and December the wettest months.
+The general character of the climate is windy, cloudy and often wet, with at least 2 mm of rain falling on more than 250 days a year.
+Average yearly precipitation is 1252 mm, with November through January the wettest months, averaging 5.6 to 5.9 inches of precipitation, mostly rain.
 Snowfall is usually confined to the period November to February, and snow seldom lies on the ground for more than a day.
-Less rain falls from April to August although no month receives less than 50 mm.
+Snow generally falls in the form of cumulonimbus or towering cumulus showers produced by the resultant instability when sea-surface temperatures are warm relative to colder air aloft.
+Snow very rarely, if ever, falls steady for prolonged periods.
+Somewhat less precipitation falls from April to July, although on average, no month receives less than 50 mm.
 Fog is common during summer due to the cooling effect of the sea on mild southerly airflows.

 Because of the islands' latitude, on clear winter nights the northern lights can sometimes be seen in the sky, while in summer there is almost perpetual daylight, a state of affairs known locally as the "simmer dim".
 Annual bright sunshine averages 1110 hours, and overcast days are common.

+Settlements

+There are only three settlements with a population over 500, being the town of Lerwick and the villages of Scalloway and Brae.

+For town planning purposes, Shetland Islands Council has identified eight 'Tier 1' settlements, being areas with the greatest concentration of services and facilities.
+They are the three settlements in the table above, plus Aith, Baltasound, Mid Yell, Sandwick, and Symbister.

+List of inhabited islands and their populations: